Man Utd eye two January signings after Woodward blamed for Minamino blunder | Goal.com

 Woodward, who oversees the club's transfer committee, did not investigate whether Minamino did indeed have a fee which would release him from his contract with the Austrian champions, which may act as an illustration of their level of interest in the 24-year-old.

-Goal has learned, however, that insiders at the club blame Woodward for the failure to even enter the race for a player who was available for what looks likely to be a bargain price.
+Goal has learned, however, that insiders at the club blame Woodward for the failure to even enter the race for a player who was available for a bargain price.

 United are keen to move on from their failure to secure Minamino, and the club's squad are of the belief that two new signings will be joining them following the turn of the year.